Shaun-T-Brown/CASPER/README.md

 }
 ```

-For any questions and enquires please contact me via email at *S.T.Brown@2018.ljmu.ac.uk*
+For any questions and enquires please contact me via email at *Shaun.T.Brown@durham.ac.uk*